Friday, September 30, 2022

 Monday, September 12, 2022

-My Monday Prayer: Important!
+My Morning Prayer: Important!

-My Monday Prayer: Important!
+My Morning Prayer: Important!

 -Roy Lessin and Marina Bromley, Meeting in the Meadow